bcgov/entity/.github/ISSUE_TEMPLATE/Ops Support.md

 ---

-**Please Note: Put all key information in ZenHub Ticket Title:
+**Please Note: Put all key information in ZenHub Ticket Title:**
-- This is the only searchable field in Zenhub
+- Titile is the only searchable field in Zenhub
-- Use Tempalte when create a new ticket
+- Use Tempalte when create a new Ops ticket
--

 **Contact information**
 - [ ] Staff Name: